wl2522/BankMarketingCampaign/README.md

 5) Stability Selection with Logistic Regression

 Having performed these different feature selection methods, I decided to try dropping some features in varying combinations.
 In the end, I left out the "age", "job", and "housing" features due to them being deemed unimportant by almost every feature selection method.
 I decided to remove "nr_employed" due to its high correlation with "euribor3m" and "emp_var_rate", though I assume that removing one of the other two features instead would have a similar effect.
-Lastly, I dropped "cons_price_idx" and saw only a slightly decrease of about 1% in the roc_auc scores.
+Lastly, I dropped "cons_price_idx" and saw a less than 1% decrease in the roc_auc scores.
 Therefore, I decided to leave it out for the sake of having a simpler model.
 Removing "prev_days" seemed to cause a more significant decrease in roc_auc scores so I left it in my model.
 My final feature set includes the following features:

 "marital_status", "education", "credit_default", "loan", "contact", "month", "day_of_week", "campaign", "prev_days", "prev_contacts", "prev_outcomes", "emp_var_rate", "cons_conf_idx", "euribor3m"